Environmental Justice

 Chicago’s communities of color have been historically marginalized in a variety of ways, but one of the greatest is the disproportionate burden of pollution they have received from industry and other sources.
 Here are some resources to learn about the legacy of environmental pollution in Chicago, ways to find out if your neighborhood/home is affected and to protect yourself, and some local organizations you can get involved with.

-Ineffective By Choice, A Review of Environmental Enforcement Data in Chicago from 2002-2022 - Written by N4EJ’s Anthony Moser, this damning report highlights the lack of enforcement of pollution laws in the city of Chicago since the dissolution of the Department of the Environment in 2012.
-It provides further data evidence that the division of environmental issues amongst many unrelated departments has benefited corporate polluters at the expense of Chicago residents.
+Ineffective By Choice, A Review of Environmental Enforcement Data in Chicago from 2002-2022 - This damning report highlights the lack of enforcement of pollution laws in the city of Chicago since the dissolution of the Department of the Environment in 2012.
+It provides data evidence that the division of environmental issues between unrelated city departments has benefited corporate polluters at the expense of Chicago residents.

 Midwest Comprehensive Visualization Dashboards: The Image of an Overburdened Community - published by researchers at the University of Illinois at Chicago, these visualizations show that the majority of Chicago’s asphalt plants and rail yard support facilities are on its southwest side.
 These rail yard support facilities also require especially heavy truck traffic levels to manage the shipments delivered by train cars.
 This, coupled with the prevailing wind direction in the area, lead to significantly higher air pollution in Pilsen, Little Village, McKinley Park, and the surrounding areas.